Have baby, will travel.

 - “Invest in a backpack with a number of dividers,” says Christian.
 “This is the best way to keep your hands free to cuddle your baby until you are seated on board.”

 - Babies come with a lot of baggage – strollers, capsules, nappies, bottles – so it’s important to check what you can and can’t take on the plane.
 You can bring: a reasonable amount of baby milk - breast milk or powdered formula and sterilised water; juice; baby food in liquid, gel or paste form; and disposable wipes.

 - Pack your carry-on with care – the last thing you want is to be rummaging around your bag trying to find the nappies during a mid-air nappy emergency.

 - Always pack a change of clothes – yes, for the baby but just as importantly for yourself, too.
 Actually, make that several changes of clothes.

 What about a stroller and bassinet?

 - Qantas baggage allowance for little ones includes a collapsible stroller and collapsible cot, bassinet or baby capsule.
 The easiest thing to do once you arrive at the airport is check your stroller in and use one that’s available free of charge from the airline.
 A staff member will collect it from you at the boarding gate.

 - Bassinets provided on Qantas flights are approximately 71 centimetres long, 31 centimetres wide, 26 centimetres deep, and have a weight limitation of 11 kilograms.
-Bassinets are provided for babies up to 18 months of age; they should be requested at the time of booking.
+See What to Do When Booking (above) for more information.

 Time your feeds